 Change Line 21 on Page 106 as follows

-For the cases that the sensing initiator is the sensing transmitter, an over-the-air (OTA) sensing measurement report may be sent by the sensing responder to provide the measurement report to the sensing initiator.
+For the cases that the sensing initiator is the sensing transmitter, a sensing measurement report shall be sent by the sensing responder to provide the measurement report to the sensing initiator.

 Change Line 29 on Page 106 as follows

-Multistatic sensing, where the initiator is the sensing transmitter, supporting scheduling of OTA CIR measurement reports from multiple responders
+Multistatic sensing, where the initiator is the sensing transmitter, supporting scheduling of CIR measurement reports from multiple responders.

 Comment Index #553 in 15-24-0010-16-04ab-cc-consolidated-comments